michaelcpuckett/sw-app-router/README.md

   components on the client.
 - **Static File Handling**: Static files are cached and served by the service worker.
-- **"Serverless"**: Offload dynamic HTML generation from the server to the client.
+- **"Serverless"**: Offloads dynamic HTML generation from the server to the client.
+Requires only a static file hosting provider (such as Firebase).

 ## Installation